the-lean-crate/criner/criner/README.md

 * [ ] Graceful shutdown on Ctrl+C
   * The current implementation relies on the database to handle aborted writes, and is no problem for that reason.
 However, it would be nice to have
     A well-behaving program.

+## Limitations of Waste Reporting

+* does only know about the presence of build scripts, but doesn't understand them
+* does not know about included blobs and strings using `include_str!` and `include_bytes!`

 ## Lessons learned